bunn1/Case-8-Canvas/README.md

-Welcome to my schoolproject with canvas and websocket.
+Welcome to my school project with canvas and websocket.
 Its a simple chat with textmessages and emojis.
 You are also able to move a rectangle on the screen.

 1. Copy this link: https://github.com/bunn1/Case-8-Canvas